 College of Science and Health > Academics > Physics and Astrophysics > Graduate Programs

-The Department of Physics at DePaul University offers a Master of Science in Physics.
+The Department of Physics and Astrophysics offers a Master of Science in Physics.
 This program is designed for students

 preparing for doctoral work and for practicing scientists and engineers

 interested in an advanced degree.
 Courses are offered in the evenings,